 We then see Elliot on the subway, being watched by two men.
 Elliot explains to the viewer that he’s being followed because of something he did last night.

-Before we’re left wondering too long, we cut to the night before to discover just what Elliot did that has these mysterious men following him.
-He’s sitting in a coffee shop when the owner, Ron, walks in and takes a seat.
+Before we’re left wondering too long, we cut to the night before.
+Elliot is sitting in a coffee shop when the owner, Ron, walks in and takes a seat.
 Elliot timidly approaches him.

 While engrossed in the mystery, a few clues about Elliot’s character are dropped: His timid approach toward Ron tells us he’s socially awkward (this is before he admits outright that he has social anxiety.)

 This awkwardness adds a little tension and confusion, while also gaining our sympathy.

 With a polite smile, he tells Ron that he knows Ron’s real name is Rohit.
 Elliot has an issue with boundaries – or, at least, he likes to spy on people.
 Understandably cautious, Ron asks if he can help Elliot with anything.
 Elliot ignores the question and compliments the shop’s Wi-Fi.
 Elliot is very good with technology, something that will become important later.

 Right now we’re feeling what Ron is feeling – why is Elliot doing this and what does he want with Ron?
 More questions!

 And then Elliot says that he’s hacked Ron.

 All our own fears about hacking are brought to light, as Elliot explains how he knows about Ron’s private website.
 Ron tells Elliot to leave and threatens to call the police – at which point we get the second twist of this scene: